gwastro/pycbc/docs/inference/examples/bbh.rst

 In the ``[model]`` section we have set the model to be ``gaussian_noise``.
 As described above, this is the standard model to use for CBC signals.
 It assumes that the noise is wide-sense stationary Gaussian noise.
-Notice that we had to provide additional arguments for the low frequency cutoff to use in each detector.
-These values are the lower cutoffs used for the likelihood integral.
+Notice that we provide a low frequency argument which is the lower bound for the likelihood integral.
 (See the |GaussianNoise| docs for details.)

 The |GaussianNoise| model will need to generate model waveforms in order to